I Tracked My Period Daily for 9 Months. Here’s How It Transformed My Health.

 This seems to be common but maybe it’s the opposite for you?

-The week before my period, because my anxiety is high and so sleep is really tricky for me.
-I can lie in bed for 1-3 hours toward the end of my cycle.
+The week before my period my anxiety is high and so sleep is really tricky for me.
+I can lie in bed with my eyes wide open for 1-3 hours toward the end of my cycle.

 It’s pretty crazy!
-I’m yet to work out a solution, though I am practicing meditation and not scheduling so much is helping.
+I’m yet to work out a solution, though I am practising meditation and not scheduling so much during these days is helping.

 To improve my sleep, I also sleep with my phone in another room and try not to use social media at night (but damn, it’s hard)!